Which institution holds the most shares in Check Point Software Technologies Ltd. (CHKP)

-Check Point Software Technologies Ltd. (NASDAQ: CHKP) is -2.47% lower on its value in year-to-date trading and has touched a low of $107.54 and a high of $135.93 in the current 52-week trading range.
+Check Point Software Technologies Ltd. (NASDAQ: CHKP) is -1.07% lower on its value in year-to-date trading and has touched a low of $107.54 and a high of $135.93 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The CHKP stock was last observed hovering at around $123.64 in the last trading session, with the day’s loss setting it -0.6% off its average median price target of $132.00 for the next 12 months.
-It is also 24.98% off the consensus price target high of $164.00 offered by 33 analysts, but current levels are -17.18% lower than the price target low of $105.00 for the same period.
+The CHKP stock was last observed hovering at around $123.44 in the last trading session, with the day’s gains setting it 1.37% off its average median price target of $132.50 for the next 12 months.
+It is also 23.9% off the consensus price target high of $164.00 offered by 31 analysts, but current levels are -7.59% lower than the price target low of $116.00 for the same period.

 Sponsored